List building is an integral part of digital marketing.

 The next option is Constant Contact, popular with e-commerce sites and affiliate marketers.

 You can try it for free for 30 days after which you have to switch to their premium plan.
-Basic plan starts at $20/mo and the more feature-rich plan goes up to $45/mo.
+The basic plan starts at $20/mo and the more feature-rich plan goes up to $45/mo.
 Pricing depends on the size of your email list.

 Their email automation is very basic, similar to Mail Chimp, however that’s not what they’re most proud of.